Speed up the installation of base-os

 - If that's not enough of an improvement, perhaps use pigz -- it made a significant difference in the package creation process.
 But then again, the build servers have lots of CPU cores.

-#4 Updated by William Grzybowski over 1 year ago
+#4 Updated by William Grzybowski about 4 years ago

 We have been shipping for two years but the size of the image and the number of files has increased in 9.10.3.
 Thus we are noticing a bigger difference now.